red-hat-data-services/NeMo-Guardrails/docs/integration/safeguarding-ai-virtual-assistant-blueprint.md

 ### Integrating NemoGuard

-First create a `nemoguardrails.yaml` file at `ai-virtual-assistant/deploy/compose` directory to download and initialize NeMo Guardrails toolkit.
+First create a `nemoguardrails.yaml` file at `ai-virtual-assistant/deploy/compose` directory to download and initialize the NeMo Guardrails library.
 Make sure it has the following content in it.
 You can change the port as per your requirement.

 ```yaml
 services: